gaelforget/NCTiles.jl/docs/src/index.md

 myvar = NCvar(varname,units,dims,vardata,Dict("long_name" => longname),NCDatasets)
 ```

-Creating the final `NCvar` for our variable is similar to creating the Dimension `NCvar`s.
+Creating the final `NCvar` for our variable is similar to creating a dimension `NCvar`.
 We specify the name we want to use in the file and the units.
-Here we use the `dims` array we created above, followed by the `vardata` `BinData` struct we created.
-We specify a long_name attribute, and finally indicate that we want to use NCDatasets in the backend.
+Here we use the `dims` array and the `vardata` struct we created above.
+We specify a `long_name` attribute, and finally indicate that we want to use `NCDatasets` in the backend.

 #### Writing to the NetCDF File

-Assuming you've created the above structs properly, writing is fairly straightforward:
+Assuming you've created the above structs as expected, executing the `write` function is as simple as:

 ```julia
 README = "A useful README that describes the data in the file."